CommunityAlly is an AccessAlly plugin that allows your members to connect with each other (and your offering content) with groups and discussions.

-CommunityAlly Groups are built inside AccessAlly Offerings to provide participants with a way to connect with each other.
+CommunityAlly Groups are built in AccessAlly Offerings to provide a place for members to connect with each other.

 - Settings – only visible to admins to allow for changing the group cover image, adding a group description, or adding a theme template (with a sidebar for example) to the group.

 - Profile – uses an AccessAlly profile members can fill out

 Ready to create a new CommunityAlly group… click here to see how.